Publication date: 20.06.2013

 * The one single technique you must adopt to make the most significant impact on your child’s language ability

 * The truth about dummies, tongue tie, dribbling, why bottles are so bad after 12 months, baby signing and whether TV hinders your child’s language development

 * About causes for concern and where to turn for help

 Nicola Lathey is a speech and language therapist, and founder of the Owl Centre, a private clinic for children in the UK.
 Nicola is a member of the Association of Speech and Language Therapists in Independent Practice, the Royal Collage of Speech and Language Therapists and the Health Professional Council.
-Campbell's Small Talk series, created by Nicola Lathey and Tracey Blake, encourages communication as babies learn to talk.
-She lives with her family in Oxford.
+She is the author of Small Talk and lives with her family in Oxford.